SimeonTsvetanov/AI-Automation-Lessons/sections/section-02/Beginner/07 Error handling.md

 ## Error handling in n8n Workflows

+Error handling in n8n is crucial for building reliable automations.
+It's important to know when your workflows fail so you can respond appropriately. n8n provides several ways to handle errors:

+- **Error Workflow:** You can configure a dedicated Error Workflow that is automatically executed whenever your main workflow fails.
+This is set up per workflow from the settings tab.
+The Error Workflow can notify you, log the error, or trigger recovery actions.
-Error handling in n8n is primarily done through the Try-Catch node, which allows you to execute operations that might fail and handle errors gracefully.
-The Try section contains nodes that might produce errors, while the Catch section handles any errors that occur with custom logic and fallback options.
-When errors happen, you can access error details, messages, and stack traces to understand what went wrong and implement appropriate recovery mechanisms.
-This ensures your workflows continue running even when individual operations fail, making your automations more robust and reliable.
+- **Try-Catch Node:** The Try-Catch node allows you to wrap operations that might fail.
+The "Try" section contains nodes that could produce errors, while the "Catch" section handles any errors with custom logic or fallback steps.

-## Notes

-todo
+- **Error Details:** When an error occurs, n8n provides detailed information such as error messages and stack traces.
+This helps you understand what went wrong and implement the right recovery mechanisms.

+By combining these features, you can ensure your workflows are robust, can recover from failures, and provide visibility into issues as they happen.